KDE/krita/plugins/extensions/pykrita/plugin/plugins/comics_project_management_tools/README.md

 	- acbf:horz
 	- acbf:vert
 	- acbf:title (Will use this page's title as a table of contents entry.)
 * support getting text info from the vector layers.
+[Partially done]
 	- users can specify a name for text layers.
 	- last two/five characters are used to determine language.
 	- maybe text-class can be used to determine type?